nodiscc/xsrv/docs/installation/server-preparation.md

 logout
 ```

+At this point you may stop your newly created VM, and use it as a [template](virt-manager.md#cloning-vms) for future deployments.

 You should now [authorize your SSH key](controller-preparation.md) on the server.

-## VM templates

-At this point you may stop your newly created VM, and use it as a [template]((virt-manager.md#cloning-vms) for future deployments.